 Why was I photographing this particular crossroads back then?
 I have absolutely no idea.
 This thought was going to re-occur repeatedly, as I searched through the boxes…

-Maybe I was testing the shutter-speed of the camera.
-After all, the car is slightly blurry.
+I think I was testing the shutter-speed of the then new camera.
+(Uhmm, a Pentax Spotmatic F.) After all, the car is slightly blurry.

 ‘Upside Down and Back to Front’